mrsmyl/UltimateFailPack/Overachiever/readme.txt

 ==========

 The change log lists changes of particular note to users, not every change made.

+v0.67
+- "To All the Squirrels I Once Caressed?" (new): Critters' /loved status for this achievement is now part of the option that exists for the other "To All the Squirrels..." achievements.
+- Fixed an issue where an error was thrown if a battle pet container item is in your inventory.

 v0.66
 - Updated for WoW patch 5.0.4.